-Nestled above the meandering Dyvels Water in Northumberland, Dilston Physic Garden embraces the natural beauty and importance of plants.
-Explore this beautiful tranquil Physic Garden and its two acre collection of over 800 European medicinal species and you can learn some exciting facts that could change your life on the way.
+Above the meandering Dyvels Water in Northumberland, Dilston Physic Garden embraces the natural beauty and importance of plants for health and medicines.
+Explore this beautiful tranquil physic garden and its two acre collection of 800 European medicinal species.
+Learn exciting facts that could change your life on the way.

-Signboards tell you what part of health each plant supports & how.
-From the folklore and magic in the history of each plants use, to their relevance in cutting edge science & medicine today, discover why plant are essential to keep us healthy, to boost our brain power and of vital importance as medicines worldwide.
+Signboards tell you what part of health each plant supports and how.
+From fascinating legends and folklore in the history of each plants use, to their relevance in cutting edge science and medicine today, discover why plants are essential to keep us healthy, to boost our brain power and of vital importance as medicines worldwide.

 The world of phytochemicals is astonishing – there is an enormous amount of scientific research coming from universities and laboratories around the world and there’s much more to unfold – new herbs and phytochemicals to treat specific disorders, and to boost and preserve our health.
 We’re only just uncovering the health benefits of plants and their phytochemicals as preventative medicines.
 Plants contain antibacterials, antifungals, anti-virals as well as anticancers, antioxidants and anti-inflammatories – all of which they produce to look after themselves in their environment (against fungus, bacteria, viruses and cancers and to preserve their metabolic systems).
 Many of these molecules do and may have the same effects in our body.